JoshOrndorff/recipes/text/runtime-printing.md

 ## Tests

-Next we see a reference to the tests module.
+Following, we see a reference to the tests module.
 This pallet, as with most recipes pallets, has tests written in a separate file called
 `tests.rs`.

 ## Configuration Trait